Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: The fibration invariant

 \section{The fibration invariant}

 In this section, we formalize an additional invariant.
 For two spaces with $\Phi$-diffeomorphic quotients, the invariant determines whether they are $\Phi$-$T$-diffeomorphic.
 Intuitively it captures the isomorphism type of the fibration $M \rightarrow M/S^1$, and therefore we call it the \textbf{Fibration Invariant}.
-In the end of the section, we show which values of the invariant can be attained, by constructing a space for every valid value (see Lemma \ref{fibration_existence_lemma}).
+Our construction of the fibration invariant is based on a characteristic class introduced by Fintushel in~\cite{fintushel, fintushel2} for circle actions on four-manifolds.
+In the end of the section, we show which values of the fibration invariant can be attained, by constructing a space for every valid value (see Lemma~\ref{fibration_existence_lemma}).
 Together with the previous invariants, this gives a full classification of our spaces up to $\Phi$-$T$-diffeomorphisms. \\